qbunt/qbunt.com/content/posts/osmc-pi-review.md

 author = "Jeremy Bunting"
 date = 2015-09-12T18:23:57Z
-description = "A review of the Raspberry Pi running OSMC" draft = false image = "/images/2015/09/Raspberry_Pi_boxed.jpg" slug = "osmc-pi-review" title = "Cheap media server that plays anything"
+description = "A review of the Raspberry Pi running OSMC" image = "/images/2015/09/Raspberry_Pi_boxed.jpg" slug = "osmc-pi-review" title = "Cheap media server that plays anything"

 +++

-*UPDATE 11/5/15*
+_UPDATE 11/5/15_

 > With the Pi 2, amperage requirements are significantly higher, presumably due to the doubling of cores in the machine, more IO, etc. I'm changing my recommendation to a different power supply that provides clean 2.5A power for the Pi 2.

 > Also, please note that the Pi 2 requires a microSD card instead of the standard SD card format from the original Pi, recommending a microSD card.

 For years now I've been trying out different ways to play my digital video collection with something other than an AppleTV, Chromecast, Amazon Stick, Roku or anything else.
 I wanted to share my findings after relentlessly trying to find something that doesn't suck.
 I _finally_ found something.

 The ideal for this magical solution would:

 * Play the entire collection (480P, 720P, MKV, AVI, MP4 etc)
 * Not cost a lot.
 You're watching TV after all.
 * Make little/no noise
 * Not take up a lot of space
 * Not be fiddly, ideally, this wouldn't require a server
 * Not crash often
 * Be controllable with a phone (Android & iOS)

 These are some things I tried.

 ### Take 1 - The Macbook

 {{< image src="https://i.kinja-img.com/gawker-media/image/upload/18kzmia28t4asjpg.jpg" alt="Picture of macbooks" position="center" style="border-radius: 8px;" >}}

 I loved this thing, but eventually, I needed more juice than this little guy could deliver day-to-day.
 I quickly relegated this to media center duty using XBMC (now [Kodi](http://kodi.tv/)).
 Plex hadn't really matured at this point, but was showing some promise.
 XBMC/Kodi on the Macbook worked really well, while it worked.
 Even had an IR receiver in the front!